 Our story begins back in 2003, when the Swiss HIV specialist Prof. Ruedi Lüthy decided to establish a treatment program for HIV and Aids patients in southern Africa.
-Newlands Clinic in Harare now has some 7,000 registered patients.
+Newlands Clinic in Harare now has more than 7,000 registered patients.

 2016: A new name for the foundation